 Americans are being warned over a new text scam that aims to trick people into disclosing bank account information under the guise of receiving the $1,200 coronavirus stimulus payment.

-While the vast majority of stimulus checks have already been received by individuals and households across the US, potentially helping to ward off the need to take out the best personal loans online, credit cards, and payday loans, final efforts are now being made to ensure the remaining nine million eligible beneficiaries register in time to get their payment ahead of the final cut off date of November 21.
+While the vast majority of stimulus checks have already been received by individuals and households across the US, potentially helping to ward off the need to take out the best personal loans online (opens in new tab), credit cards (opens in new tab), and payday loans (opens in new tab), final efforts are now being made to ensure the remaining nine million eligible beneficiaries register in time to get their payment ahead of the final cut off date of November 21 (opens in new tab).
 However, in an unwelcome complication to the push, a growing number of people have reported receiving text messages that attempt to get them to share their bank details before the payment can be made.

 What does the scam text message say?